 Audi Q5 TFSI e reliability & problems

-There's also no driver's knee airbag and – as with most plug-in hybrids – no space-saver spare wheel (a tyre repair kit is standard) due to a shortage of room for it in the boot.
+The Audi gets a reversing camera, autonomous city braking, traction control, hill-hold assistance and parking sensors as standard, and received a five-star rating in Euro NCAP crash tests.
+Semi-autonomous parking is available as part of the pricey Technology or Technology Pack Pro, while additional safety systems like Audi side assist and exit warning comes in the Driver Assistance pack, including blindspot monitoring mentioned earlier.
+There's no driver's knee airbag and – as with most plug-in hybrids – no space-saver spare wheel (a tyre repair kit is standard) due to a shortage of room for it in the boot.

 In This Review

 - 3Running costs & insuranceThe Audi Q5 TFSI e is competitively priced and cheap to run if you plug in regularly, but it’s easy to overspend on options and finance is expensive

-- 4Performance, engine & driveThe Q5 plug-in is comfortable, quiet and relaxing to drive, with enough performance to shock yourself and others if you want to
+- 4Performance, engine & driveThe Q5 plug-in is comfortable, quiet and relaxing to drive, but packs plenty of performance as well

 - 5Interior, dashboard & comfortTrademark Audi interior quality, comfort and technology are standout features that could be the deciding factor for many buyers

 - 6Boot space, seating & practicalityThe Q5 plug-in hybrid is a great family car, but a lack of cable storage, and storage in the rear, lets it down